The chatbot is becoming a common fixture for companies online. The big question for them is which channel should they install it on?

 The oft repeated mantra you might hear from a real estate agent if you are buying a house.
 Forget the number of bedrooms, the size of the garden or if the windows are double glazed; it is all about which plot of land the house is situated on.
-What is true for your home is also true for your chatbot.
+What is true for your home is also true for the best chatbots.

 The quality of your knowledge base is crucial.
 But a close second in importance is the channel you choose for your chatbot.
 Pick the wrong one and you risk alienating customers who are expecting certain functions from their virtual assistant based on the social media account or website they are using.

 Within the last couple of years, chatbots have entered the mainstream and are employed in numerous channels – each with their own advantages.